jeff-hykin/iilvd_interface/README.md

 # Overview
-- git clone some code
+- download code with git clone
-- import a class
+- import a module
-- tell the class what videos you want to retrieve
+- tell the module what videos you want to retrieve

-# What does this do
+# What does repo provide?
 - Lets you query what kinds of videos are avalible
 - Lets you analyze duration, fps, pixel height/width, related videos
 - Auto-downloads videos and retrieves them frame-by-frame as cv2 images